Documentation

 - Check your Rhino document units: Type

-Units - Select matching units in FastNesting System Units dialog
+Units - Select matching report units in

-- If measurements are exactly 2.54x off, you mixed cm and inches
+Settings_FastNesting - If measurements are exactly 2.54x off, you mixed cm and inches

 What happens:

-Frequently Asked Questions
+C. Frequently Asked Questions

 How does the trial period work?